incrediblesound/nebulaDB/README.md

 NebulaDB
 ======
 NebulaDB started out as a logic programming language but I decided to make it into a database because it would be my first, and there seemed to be many limitations of a graph based logic programming language.
+It is currently in the early stages of development and I welcome contributors.
 NebulaDB uses a simple graph based schema that looks like this:
 ```javascript
 [ source, relation, target ]